-The construction economy hasn’t exactly shifted into high gear just yet, but the future looks a lot brighter.
-As we move into 2014, contractors gearing up to pursue public works projects or other bonded work will want to ask yourself: where do I stand with my surety?
+Despite challenges caused by the aftermath of COVID-related shutdowns and labor shortages, resilient contractors are gearing up to pursue new projects.
+Those pursuing public works projects or other bonded work will want to ask yourself: where do I stand with my surety?

 Your capacity to qualify for the best terms on your surety bond program creates business opportunities for you and protects the interest of the community that depends on your work.
 In today’s environment nothing is certain, but there are ways you can enhance your surety position.
 These tips for contractors are valid for any business that does bonded work: